yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 == PPTPD on OpenWrt ==

-This howto describes how to install and configure pptpd on OpenWrt.
+This HOWTO describes how to install and configure ''pptpd'' on OpenWrt.

 == Installing pptpd ==

-We begin by installing the necessary packages.
-All packages mentioned are included in Whiterussian RC2 and RC3.
-To allow clients to use proper encryption we get the corresponding kmod-mppe and kmod-crypto packages as well as the pptpd package.
+Install the necessary packages.
+To allow clients to use encryption get the corresponding ''kmod-mppe'' and ''kmod-crypto'' packages as well as the ''pptpd'' package.
 {{{
 ipkg install kmod-mppe kmod-crypto pptpd
 }}}

-Now we should have all necessary modules and a typo that has not been fixed in RC2 or RC3.
-The typo does NOT exist in RC4 so you can skip this step.
-The typo is hidden in /etc/init.d/pptpd where in the following line "shlc" should be "slhc".
-So we go ahead and change it:
-{{{
-for m in arc4 sha1 slhc ppp_generic ppp_async ppp_mppe_mppc; do
-  insmod $m >/dev/null 2>&1
-}}}

-While we are at it we mark the startup script executable and put it so that it will load on boot.

-{{{
-chmod a+x /etc/init.d/pptpd
-ln -s /etc/init.d/pptpd /etc/init.d/S51pptpd
-}}}

 == Configuring pptpd ==

-First we take a look at /etc/pptpd.conf where we see the options parameter pointing to a nonexistent file so we change that to /etc/ppp/options.pptpd.

-{{{
-option /etc/ppp/options.pptpd
-}}}
+Look at ''/etc/pptpd.conf''.

-Also take note of the commented debug option.
-We uncomment that line for debugging purpose.
+Take note of the commented ''debug'' option.
+Uncomment that line for debugging purposes if you have trouble.

-Next we change /etc/ppp/options.pptpd to suit our needs.
+Change ''/etc/ppp/options.pptpd'' to suit your needs.
 Again start by uncommenting the debug option and the logfile option.
 Since pptpd was built with the "--with-pppd-ip-alloc" configure flag the only way to specify a local IP is with the "<ipaddress>:" line.
 Change that line to the IP address you want to give the server end of your PPTP tunnel, in our example options.pptpd begins:
 {{{
 debug
 logfile /tmp/pptp-server.log